Education Visit Terms and Conditions

 4.2.
 Leaders in addition to those outlined as a requirement above will be accepted on a booking at our discretion.
 Any additional individuals forming part of your group not declared on your booking but arriving on the day, including home education groups will be subject to purchase entry tickets at the walk-up rate of the specified site unless agreed by our Education Booking Team in advance subject to special requirements.

 5.2.
 It is the responsibility of all group leaders to complete the risk assessment for their group.
-Free planning visits, online Hazard Information Sheets and Organiser Packs are available to assist with this requirement.
+Free planning visits, online Hazard Information Sheets and “What You Need to Know” documents (sent with your permit) are available to assist with this requirement but cannot be substituted as your independent risk assessment.
+Please read through all documents attached to your booking confirmation email or visit www.english-heritage.org.uk/learn/school-visits/ for further information on what is available

 5.5.
 Many of our sites should be considered outdoor attractions and due to the nature of historic properties, all visitors should dress appropriately.